 When I was two years old I made scrambled eggs all by myself.
-Personally, I find it hard to believe that a two year old would be capable of cooking eggs all by himself, however, who am I to argue with my mother?
-After all this was her story, she told it the way she remembered it, and according to her I was two years old.
+Personally, I find it hard to believe a two year old would be capable of cooking scrambled eggs, however, who am I to argue with my mother?
+After all this was her story, she told it the way she remembered it, and according to her I was two.

 So, as mom told it, she woke up at 5 O’clock in the morning, could smell something burning and sprung out of bed to trace the smell downstairs into the kitchen.
 This is where she found me.
 I was standing on a small wooden step stool, hovered over a cast iron skillet, cooking scrambled eggs.
 I looked up at her and said ‘EGGS!”
 She immediately turned off the fire and investigated my work.
 According to her, I cracked the eggs perfectly, scrambled them perfectly and burned them perfectly.
 They were burnt but edible.
 So we ate them.
 Together.

 I like to think this story reveals something specific about my early childhood character.
 For example, I was the kind of kid to do things on my own, take charge, be self sufficient and observe the actions of others.
 When my mother made eggs, I must have watched how she cracked and scrambled them and turned on the fire.
 I like to think this story reveals why I make my living as an actor, writer and filmmaker.
 Why I became an artist.
 Why I like to create.
 However, what this story also reveals, something I might be avoiding and perhaps the real take away… I probably should have made my living as a chef.